trason-trail-races/oer/raceinfo.md

 ### Course Details

-There are three courses to choose from.
+There are three courses from which to choose.
 Click the one below for details about aid stations, maps, and elevation.

 <a href="{{ site.url }}/course/100k">100k</a>